-I found an item in the catalog in a collection called "Special Collections" at the Tennessee location.
+I found an item in the catalog in a collection called "Special Collections".
 What does this mean?

 Answer